 Having a strong grasp of medical terminology is not just for physicians and nurses.
 Medical coders and billers need to understand it as well.
 In fact, anyone who works in healthcare and deals with patient records must know the language.

 3 Reasons to Know Medical Terminology

 - Medical terminology is the universal language used by healthcare professionals to communicate with each other.
-Being able to decipher and pronounce these terms is necessary to understanding what is happening with a patient.
+Being able to decipher and pronounce these terms is necessary to understand what is happening with a patient.

 - Many different careers in healthcare require a clear understanding of medical terminology, including medical coding and billing.
-Without clear communication between providers and medical coders and billers, patients are put in an unsafe enviornment and may receive improper treatment.
+Without clear communication between providers and medical coders and billers, patients are put in an unsafe environment and may receive improper treatment.

 - Medical terms and common abbreviations are used in daily documentation.
 If the terms are unclear or confusing to the coder, it can result in inaccurate coding and reimbursement.